Estimated reading time: 5 minutes

 Do this by being open, honest, and comfortable with yourself.

-Strive to leave a positive impression with everyone you meet and to send the message that you are not only competent but also a pleasant person to deal with.
+Strive to leave a positive impression on everyone you meet and to send the message that you are not only competent but also a pleasant person to deal with.

 Be optimistic and excited about what you do so new acquaintances remember you and want to maintain a connection with you.